 Annisette, M. and Trivedi, S. (2013).
 Globalization, Paradox and the (Un)making of Identities: Immigrant Chartered Accountants of India in Canada.
 Accounting Organizations and Society, Vol. 38(1), pp. 1-29.

 Annisette, M. and Richardson, A. (2011).
 Justification and Accounting: Applying Sociology of Worth to Accounting Research.
 Accounting Auditing and Accountability Journal, Vol. 24(2), pp. 229-249.
 (Mary Parker Follett Manuscript Award “Highly Commended”)

 Annisette, M. (2012).
 Racialization Processes in Accountancy.
 In Walker, S. et al (eds.)
 Critical Histories of Accounting: Sinister Inscriptions in the Modern Era, London: Routledge, pp. 200-215.

 Graham, C. and Annisette, M. (2012).
 The Role of Transnationals in Framing Accounting in the Global South.
-In Hopper, T. et al Handbook of Accounting and Development, London: Routledge July 2012
+In Hopper, T. et al (eds.)
+Handbook of Accounting and Development, London: Routledge, pp. 59-73.

-Annisette, M. (2010) Maintaining Empire: The practice link in Trinidad and Tobago.
+Annisette, M. (2010).
+Maintaining Empire: The Practice Link in Trinidad and Tobago.
 In Poullaos, C. and Sian, S. (eds.)
 Accountancy and Empire: the British Legacy of Professional Organization, London: Routledge, pp.168-191.

 Editorials in Refereed Journals:

 Annisette, M. Cooper, C. and Gendron, Y. (2017).
 After 25 Years, How Should We Proceed?
 Critical Perspectives on Accounting, Vol 43, pp. 1-4.